atoav/streamviewer/README.md

 # streamviewer

 Streamviewer is a python based web frontend that allows you to view HLS Streams received via NGINX-RTMP.
+This means users can stream to your server via RTMP, grab the RTMP-stream from there or view the stream on the website.

+Streamviewer is (as of now) mostly stateless, that means there is not database, no accounts, nothing.
+Users can password protect their stream keys (by adding it to the RTMP URL like `?password=1234`) so others cannot snatch them away, but if the streamviewer service restarts the passwords are lost.
+This is because streamviewer was made to be used in a local network, where random users streaming undesireable content is not such a big danger.

+Maybe there will be a version with accounts (and LDAP support?) in the future, but who knows.